mkchoi212/mkchoi212.github.io/_posts/2016-02-03-word-sneak.md

   <iframe width="590" height="315" src="https://www.youtube.com/embed/9nBBgD0q6rA" frameborder="0" allowfullscreen></iframe>
 </div>

-I liked this game - *maybe too much* - and wanted to make it in to an app.
+I liked the game - *maybe too much* - and wanted to make it in to an app.
 So I did.

 # The Execution
 I grabbed my laptop and my iPod touch.
 I downloaded Xcode for the first time and started looking up stuff on Google.
-I was constantly on Stackoverflow, looking up things like how to make a `UIColor` from an RGB value and how to use Cocoapods.
+I was constantly on Stackoverflow, looking up ways to make a `UIColor` from an RGB value and how to use Cocoapods.

 A week before Winter break was over, I finished the app.